mautrix/docs/maubot/usage/encryption.md

 the access token from Element, you have to log in manually.
 The easiest way to do that is to use [`mbc auth`](cli/auth.md).

-## Updating the database
+## Actually enabling encryption
-After installing dependencies, just put the device ID in the maubot client, either using the UI or just use the `--update-client` flag with `mbc auth`.
+After installing dependencies, put the device ID in the maubot client, either using the web UI or just the `--update-client` flag with `mbc auth`.